-Almost one-third of our campus are day students, but it’s often pretty hard to know who is who.
-Day students regularly choose to stay late, hanging out with friends in the living room, studying in the library, participating in clubs — we even have a few rooms set aside specifically for when day students want to stay overnight (or in case they just need to store some clothes or extra books during the day).
+Almost one-third of our students are day students, but it’s often pretty hard to know who is who.
+Day students regularly choose to stay late, hanging out with friends in the Living Room, studying in the Library, participating in clubs — we even have a few rooms set aside specifically for when day students want to stay overnight (or in case they just need to store some clothes or extra books during the day).
 In other words: whether you are a boarding student or a day student, you will be deeply woven into the fabric of our community.
 You will be a part of us.

 “I am amazed every day at my daughter’s confidence in communicating her ideas with students on three different continents.
 Even spread out as they are, the community has never been more inclusive or more supportive.”

 Trustee and parent of Chelsea ’21